-By analyzing the alternatives, Alternative 3, the Henness Ridge campus, is identified as the environmentally preferred alternative.
+Through analysis, Alternative 3, the Henness Ridge center, has been identified as the environmentally preferred alternative.
 Alternative 3 best achieves the six goals prescribed under Section 101 of NEPA.
 Alternative 3 would fulfill goal 1 by restoring to natural conditions (to the extent practicable) the existing Crane Flat site.
 Alternative 3 would fulfill goals 2 and 3 by reducing risks to public health and safety by removing structures and constructing new facilities that comply with current ADA and fire standards.
 Under Alternative 3, the fen system would be allowed to recover with no additional water removal, and the habitat for owls at Crane Flat would be protected when campus operations there cease and meadows are restored.
 Goals 4 and 5 would be attained under Alternative 3 by creating an educational environment that supports diversity and visitor enjoyment, and balances that use with resource protection and interpretation.
 In addition, under Alternative 3 Crane Flat would restore meadows used by American Indians in the region for traditional cultural practices such as plant gathering.
 Also, a 64- acre parcel of land near Henness Ridge along Indian Creek east of Wawona Road was previously evaluated for Wilderness and found suitable.
-Under Alternative 3, these impediments, namely an old building related to local water supply, would be removed and this parcel could become Wilderness.
+Under Alternative 3, some impediments, namely water utility structures, would be removed and this parcel could become Wilderness.

-Consistent with goal 6, Alternative 3 would implement sustainable technologies designed to minimize impacts on natural resources, as indicated in the National Park Service's Guiding Principles of Sustainable Design (1993b).
+Consistent with goal 6, Alternative 3 would implement sustainable technologies designed to minimize impacts on natural resources, as indicated in the National Park Service's Guiding Principles of Sustainable Design

+(1993b).
 Sustainable principles and technologies incorporated into this alternative include use of recycled materials and installation of energy- and water- efficient features and utilities.
-Under Alternative 3, goal 6 would be even more fully realized as the new campus would be partially solar powered and could attain net- zero energy use.
+Under Alternative 3, goal 6 would be even more fully realized as the new campus would utilize alternative energy sources including solar and geothermal which could attain annual net-zero energy use.